Adam O'Reilly: Loan to Stalybridge Celtic

-In January 2020 he joined Stalybridge Celtic on loan until the end of the season along with fellow Preston teammate Ethan Walker.
+In January 2020 O'Reilly joined Stalybridge Celtic on loan until the end of the season along with fellow Preston teammate Ethan Walker.
 His first goal for the club came on 4 February 2020 in a 2–1 loss against Gainsborough Trinity.
 He returned to Preston following 7 appearances in all competitions and 1 goal.

 Loan to Bamber Bridge

-In October 2020 he joined Bamber Bridge on a short term loan deal until the end of November, alongside Ex-Preston teammate Mathew Hudson.
+In October 2020 O'Reilly joined Bamber Bridge on a short term loan deal until the end of November, alongside Ex-Preston teammate Mathew Hudson.
 He scored on his debut the following day in a 2–1 loss to Buxton.
-He made a total of 3 appearances for the club.

 Loan to Waterford

-On 22 February 2021, he returned to Ireland, signing for League of Ireland Premier Division side Waterford on loan until 30 June 2021 ahead of their 2021 season.
+On 22 February 2021, O'Reilly returned to Ireland, signing for League of Ireland Premier Division side Waterford on loan until 30 June 2021 ahead of their 2021 season.
 He made his debut for the club in the opening game of the season on 19 March 2021 as his side lost 1–0 away to newly promoted side Drogheda United.
-O'Reilly left the club at the end of June after 16 appearances for the club.
+He left the club at the end of June after 16 appearances for the club.

 Second Stalybridge Celtic loan

-On 19 November 2021 O'Reilly returned to Stalybridge Celtic on loan until the end of December.
+On 19 November 2021, O'Reilly returned to Stalybridge Celtic on loan until the end of December.
 He made 4 league appearances for the club before returning to Preston North End.